-The projected atomic orbitals (PAO) technique is presented for the construction of virtual orbital spaces in projection-based embedding applications.
+The projected atomic orbitals (PAO) technique is presented for the construction of virtual orbital spaces in projection-based embedding (PbE) applications.
 The proposed straightforward procedure produces a set of virtual orbitals, which is used in the final, high-level calculation of the embedded active subsystem.
 The PAO scheme is demonstrated on intermolecular potentials of bimolecular complexes, in ground and excited states, including Rydberg excitations.
-The results show the outstanding performance of the PbE embedding method with PAO virtual orbitals compared to those produced using common orbital localization techniques.
-The good agreement of the resulting PbE potential curves with those from high-level ab initio dimer calculations, also in diffuse basis sets, confirms that the PAO technique can be suggested for future applications of this type.
-The use of D3 dispersion corrections in such calculations is also proposed, supported by a superior accuracy over dispersion terms sourced from the effective fragment potential (EFP2) model.
+The results show the outstanding performance of the PbE method when used with PAO virtual orbitals compared to those produced using common orbital localization techniques.
+The good agreement of the resulting PbE potential curves with those from high-level ab initio dimer calculations, also in diffuse basis sets, confirms that the PAO technique can be suggested for future applications using top-down embedding methods.